 - SALON -

-Headroom: Forward salon 1.88 m, aft salon 1.98 m.
-Salon with two longitudinal benches:
+Headroom under beams: Forward salon 1.88 m, aft salon 1.98 m.
+Salon with two longitudinal settees:

-Starboard bench: 1.76 m x 0.52 m.
-The backs of the benches are angled for added comfort.
-Central salon table: marquetry wood table with bottle holder and folding wings with molded wood strips.
+Starboard side settee: 1.76 m x 0.52 m.
+The settee backs are inclined for more comfort.
+Central salon table: marquetry wooden table with bottle holder and foldable wings with moulded wood trim.
 The table is fixed to the mast support pillar.
-Wooden and stainless steel shelves are present on the port and starboard side.
+Wooden and stainless steel shelves are present on port and starboard.
 Storage:

-Storage locker with door along the hull on the port side.
+Storage locker with door along the hull on port side.

-Storage under the port and starboard benches.
-Hull lining in simple plywood.
+Storage under port and starboard settees.
+Simple plywood hull liner.
 Openings/lighting:

 1 large panoramic window at deck level.